SixTwoSeven: History

 SixTwoSeven released their debut EP Some Other's Day courtesy of DubSeven Records, on August 5, 2016.
-SixTwoSeven is a five piece rock band composed of Greg "illfunk" Bilderback on guitar and vocals, Jason "J Danger" Bilderback on rhythm guitar, Mike "MK Ultra" Knapp on the bass, Dave "Dee Cee" Cook on Drums, and another Bilderback brother, Matt "the Machine" Bilderback on keys and vocals.
+SixTwoSeven is a five-piece rock band composed of Greg "illfunk" Bilderback on guitar and vocals, Jason "J Danger" Bilderback on rhythm guitar, Mike "MK Ultra" Knapp on the bass, Dave "Dee Cee" Cook on Drums, and another Bilderback brother, Matt "the Machine" Bilderback on keys and vocals.

 The band formed in 2016 after "illfunk" had been pushing the Self Produced Demo "Allow me for a moment...if you will...to be Frank" on the web for several years.
-The demo, featuring 7 songs recorded and played entirely by Bilderback (Greg) himself, began gaining notoriety online, and prompted him to put together a live show line up, and by mid March 2016 videos began surfacing of the 3 piece performing live.
+The demo, featuring 7 songs recorded and played entirely by Bilderback (Greg) himself, began gaining notoriety online, and prompted him to put together a live show line up, and by mid March 2016 videos began surfacing of the 3-piece performing live.
 By the end of March a decision was made to add J Danger to the line up for the recording and ensuing tour.
 A few short weeks later, while in the studio recording "Some Other's Day" with Nirvana Producer Jack Endino at Soundhouse Studios in Seattle (also known for his work with Mudhoney, and Soundgarden), another Bilderback was brought in.
-Initially thought just to provide support for backing vocal tracks on the CD, the band and Endino fell in love with Matt's harmonic contributions, and shortly there after a Nord Stage Keyboard Sponsorship was awarded to the Machine so that he could join the band on stage.
+Initially thought just to provide support for backing vocal tracks on the CD, the band and Endino fell in love with Matt's harmonic contributions, and shortly thereafter a Nord Stage Keyboard Sponsorship was awarded to the Machine so that he could join the band on stage.
 The album was mastered by Grammy Award Nominee Joe Lambert (The Revenant).

 A West Coast Tour with Austin TX Punk-a-billy Drive On Mak, took place in the Summer of 2016, with stops in Seattle, Olympia, San Jose, Los Angeles and Portland.
 The band shared the stage with Drive on Mak, as well as Portland up and comers the Welkin Dim.

 In early 2017, the band parted ways with drummer David Cook, and Matt "The Machine" Bilderback moved from keys to full time drummer of the band.
-The band is currently a 5 piece with the addition of Nat Linville.
+The band is currently a 5-piece with the addition of Nat Linville.